V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 [SKR Pro Bundle is available here in the shop.](https://shop.v1engineering.com/collections/parts/products/skr-pro1-2-6x-2209-drivers-tft35-e3-v3)

 There are many options involved here.
-To offer the best experience for most users and I have settled on the TMC2209 drivers, and the TFT35 V3 E3 screen.
+To offer the best experience for most users I have settled on the TMC2209 drivers, and the TFT35 V3 E3 screen.

 ![!SKR Bundle](https://www.v1engineering.com/wp-content/uploads/2020/07/srkbundle.jpg){: width="400"}